cybozu-go/neco/docs/neco-updater.md

 `neco-updater` will notify status to webhook URL when update process is completed or stopped.
 This URL keeps on memory to prevent etcd connection refused.

+It also periodically checks GitHub release of this repository.
-To prevent rate limits for GitHub, It recommends to set personal access token by `neco config set github-token TOKEN`.
+To prevent rate limits for GitHub, It is highly recommended that set personal access token by `neco config set github-token TOKEN`.